webarkit/jsfeatNext/README.md

 ## Documentation

-There is not yet an official webarkit documentation but you can read the [original jsfeat docs](https://inspirit.github.io/jsfeat/) to have an idea of classes and functions.
-We tried to be much close as possible to the original code, so if it woks on **jsfeat** it will works on **jsfeatNext**.
+There is not yet an official JsfeatNext documentation but you can read the [original jsfeat docs](https://inspirit.github.io/jsfeat/) to have an idea of classes and functions.
+We tried to be much close as possible to the original code, so if it works on **jsfeat** it will works on **jsfeatNext**.